carlsverre/thelab.carlsverre.com/_posts/2009-08-01-guest-xp-dualbooting-linux.markdown

 After being presented with a list of 8 locations to install XP, I selected the unformatted space at the end of my 320GB.
 Windows asks me if I would like to create a partition, I say yes, and it tells me it can't.

->Problem 2: Windows cannot create a forth primary partition.
+>Problem 2: Windows cannot create a fourth primary partition.

 This problem makes little sense, but upon reconsideration, it is fairly logical: the MBR only has space for 4 entries (thus, 4 primary partitions), yet, it is possible to have more than 4 partitions by using extended (or logical) partitions.
 This takes up an entry in the MBR and allows a second partition table somewhere else on the disk to deal with extended partitions.
-I assume that Windows reserves the forth entry in the primary partition table for an extended partition, thereby not allowing a forth primary partition.
+I assume that Windows reserves the fourth entry in the primary partition table for an extended partition, thereby not allowing a fourth primary partition.
 Makes sense (still stupid).
-Aside: it might be possible to install XP on an extended partition, but I had my mind set on the forth primary, so I needed a fix.
+Aside: it might be possible to install XP on an extended partition, but I had my mind set on the fourth primary, so I needed a fix.
 Maybe Linux can help me out...

->Fix 2: Boot into Linux, install NTFS drivers, create forth primary partition as NTFS.
+>Fix 2: Boot into Linux, install NTFS drivers, create fourth primary partition as NTFS.

 This process went relatively smoothly, so no real complaints.
 Don't forget to re-enable the drives or you won't be able to get into Linux.
 Also, after creating the partition and rebooting, don't forget to disable the drives before trying to load Windows.